1jour1vin

 Wine rated 1 out of 5Wine rated 1 out of 5Wine rated 1 out of 5Wine rated 1 out of 5Wine rated 1 out of 5

-The biggest disappointment of the year—the nose is subtle and lacks aroma.
+The biggest disappointment of the year—the nose is subtle and lacking in aroma.
 The palate is harsh, a mix of acidity and bitterness.
-No Gosset has ever disappointed me this much.
+Never before has a Gosset disappointed me this much.

 See all reviews from this customer